Polyphemus980/k-means-clustering-mpi/README.md

 #### First method

-Firstly for each block in shared memory we create two arrays - one of floats (it will contain coordinats of centroids) and one of ints (it will contain count of all the points that are assigned to given centroid).
+First, for each block in shared memory, we create two arrays — one for floats (to store the coordinates of centroids) and one of ints (it will contain count of all the points that are assigned to given centroid).
 Each element of the array starts as 0.
-We also create same two arrays in global memory.
+We also create the same two arrays in global memory.
 For each point we create thread and add points coordinates to a accumulator stored in shared memory, and we increase counter for given centroid.
 When we finish given block, we take value for each centroid calculated in shared memory and add it to the main output array in global memory.
 At the end for every centroid we divide accumulated coordinates by count of elements assigned to it, getting new centroids.

 #### Second method

 In second method we will use Thrust API.
-Firstly, we will use `thrust::sort_by_key` to group points with same membership to be next to each other.
+First, we will use `thrust::sort_by_key` to group points with same membership to be next to each other.
 Next, we will use `thrust::reduce_by_key` to calculate mean for each cluster and this way get new centroids.
 However, it's not so trivial due to the data layout.
-We will have to handle each dimension separately, meanining we will use `thrust::sort_by_key` and `thrust::reduce_by_key` separately for first dimension, second dimension, etc.
+We will have to handle each dimension separately, meaning we will use `thrust::sort_by_key` and `thrust::reduce_by_key` separately for first dimension, second dimension, etc.

 The main part will be run in loop until threshold condition is met.
 Each time new kernel will be launched, as we need block-level synchronization between loop steps.